Chart Color Schemes

 Educational achievement in Manoora places it within the top 10% nationally, reflecting strong academic performance and high qualification levels across the community

-The area faces educational challenges, with university qualification rates at 17.8%, significantly lower than the Australian average of 30.4%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are most common at 12.8%, followed by postgraduate qualifications (3.3%) and graduate diplomas (1.7%).
-Trade and technical skills are prevalent, with 43.0% of residents aged 15+ holding vocational credentials – advanced diplomas at 10.9% and certificates at 32.1%.
+The area's university qualification rate is 17.8%, significantly lower than Australia's average of 30.4%.
+Bachelor degrees are the most common at 12.8%, followed by postgraduate qualifications (3.3%) and graduate diplomas (1.7%).
+Vocational credentials are prevalent, with 43.0% of residents aged 15+ holding them, including advanced diplomas (10.9%) and certificates (32.1%).
+Educational participation is high, with 34.7% of residents currently enrolled in formal education, including 12.4% in primary, 8.6% in secondary, and 4.9% in tertiary education.

 Frequently Asked Questions - Education